 Aside from conducting compliance checks, the EPI does have the power to perform additional activities to counteract the commission of environmental crimes and offenses.
 Such activities are available under Article 10b of the Act on the EPI, which grants competent authorities the right to undertake investigative measures in cases where there is a substantiated suspicion that a crime or offense against the environment has been committed.
 These include i.a. the use of electronic surveillance (including satellite imaginary and video and voice recording devices), gathering and securing evidence of the committed crime, conducting interviews and visual inspections.
-The aim of these measures is to counteract the deliberate destruction of evidence of suspected infringe-
+The aim of these measures is to counteract the deliberate destruction of evidence of suspected infringements.
+The law, however, limits the types of crimes and offences that are the subject of this provision, excluding the laws that concern or could concern illegal timber trade (infringements of the